-- The Golden Girls did this with one episode where Dorothy had what was eventually diagnosed as chronic fatigue syndrome.
+- There was one episode where Dorothy had what was eventually diagnosed as chronic fatigue syndrome.
 This wasn't done for laughs so much as it was to spread awareness about what was then a very misunderstood condition, but it counts because by the end of the episode she was medicated and feeling better, and the issue was never raised in the series again.

 - There's also the episode The Flu, where they all get sick and spend most of the episode arguing.

 - In the Key West episode The Great Unknown, the entire town of Key West (with the significant exceptions of Savannah, Jo Jo, and Sheriff Cody) succumb to a flu epidemic.
 At first, it seems Seamus O'Neill is likewise immune, but in the end he gets so sick he almost dies.
 He doesn't die, but when his fever finally breaks he brings back a message for Gumbo from his late wife, Fifi.